makerdao/testchain/README.md

+# Attention

+## this repo is no longer maintained with active development!

 # MakerDAO Testchain

 This tool will help you set up a local testchain with all the contracts needed for the [Dai.js](https://github.com/makerdao/dai.js) library.
 These are preserved as snapshots of the complete system, and can be launched quickly on Ganache without any additional deployment or configuration.